Momodou Sarr

-Momodou Sarr (born 31 March 2000) is a Finnish professional footballer who plays for Inter Turku, on loan from Kolding, as a striker.
+Momodou Sarr (born 31 March 2000) is a Finnish professional footballer who plays for FC Lahti as a striker.

 Club career

 Sarr played in the youth sector of his hometown club Vaasan Palloseura (VPS), before debuting in senior level on 25 April 2018 with the club's first team, in a 1–1 Veikkausliiga draw against Ilves.

 In early 2021, Sarr joined Ilves in Veikkausliiga on a two-year deal.

 On 21 July 2022, Sarr moved to Gnistan in second-tier Ykkönen.
 He was named the Ykkönen Player of the Month in June 2023, after scoring five goals and providing two assists in four matches.
 At the end of the 2023 season, Gnistan won promotion to Veikkausliiga, and Sarr's contract was extended for the 2024 season.

 On 1 August 2024, Sarr joined Danish 1st Division club Kolding IF for an undisclosed fee.
 On 2 April 2025, he was loaned to Inter Turku.
+Sarr left Inter and returned to Kolding at the end of th loan spell.

+On 5 February 2026, Sarr joined Finnish Veikkausliiga club FC Lahti.